Skip to main content

 • Generating and finding nth terms of quadratic sequences.

-UNIT 4 – COLLECTING DATA AND SAMPLING
+UNIT 2 – DATA COLLECTION

 • Different types of data and sampling techniques.